Swoot1/Angular2Demo/README.md

 This will start a developer web server for you to use.

 Open your browser and go to [localhost:8080](localhost:8080).
-You should now be able to see the words "My todo app".
+You should now be able to see the words "My todo app" and get going with the Youtube tutorial.